code-rhapsodie/ezdataflow-bundle/README.md

 # Rights

-If a no administrator user needs access to read dataflow interface, add policy `Setup / Administrate` and `eZ Dataflow / View` in the wanted role.
+If a non-administrator user needs read-only access to the dataflow interface, add the `Setup / Administrate` and `eZ Dataflow / View` policies in one of their roles.

 # Issues and feature requests